UBCMint/FixedChallenge/README.md

 ![Python GUI](https://raw.githubusercontent.com/UBCMint/FixedChallenge/master/PythonGUI/screenshots/plot.PNG)

 We chose to use pyqtgraph instead of matplotlib to improve the speed of live plotting.
 We originally prototyped with Matlab, but found that Python provided a better GUI and realtime plotting.
+As seen in the above figure, the top two graphs depict the original sine wave and the bottom two graphs depict the transformed graph.
+The script can be easily changed to display 4 FFT plots from 4 channels.

+Some challenges we had in designing this script was sending the signals through the serial port and making sure python was able to designate the right label to each signal.
+For example, when a signal from a single channel was missed such as A1, the remaining signals would shift and the previous
+A2 would become A1.
+This was solved by sending all four signals in a string from the Arduino and then parsing in Python accordingly.

 ### Limitations
 The limitations of the software application include the number of channels that acquire data and the delay in the real-time plotting.